 - Silver hair is probably one of the most difficult colours to achieve and keep.
 It tends to fade rather quickly, so you’ll want to stock up on some products to help maintain the shade.
 One of my favourite tricks is to use this Roux Fanci-Full Rinse in Silver Lining in between dye jobs.
 It is a temporary hair colour rinse that you apply to damp hair and it lasts until you shampoo it out.
 If you’ve trained your hair to only need a washing every few days, this is a great product for a little ‘pick-me-up’!

-- Shampoo your hair with a purple based colour correcting shampoo like Shimmer Lights by Clairol.
-This will help to keep the yellow tones at bay.
+- Shampoo your hair with a purple based colour correcting shampoo like Shimmer Lights by Clairol or if you’re in Canada, the Ice Cream purple shampoo you can get at Shopper’s Drug Mart is AMAZING.
+This will help to keep the yellow tones at bay while your colour fades.
 If they start creeping up on you, try my at home DIY toner.

 - To keep your hair looking healthy, use a deep conditioning treatment once a week.
 Remember, the less you wash your hair, the longer the colour will last.

 - Tackle those roots!
 You don’t want to let your roots grow more than a centimetre because you will be causing more hassle for yourself.
 It’s much easier to bleach regrowth that is this length because the risks of unwanted banding (seeing a line where the new bleach/old bleach begins) is lessened.
 When you are ready for a re-dye, just concentrate the products on the roots and not on your pre-lightened/dyed hair.

 - If you’re using a normal shampoo, grab one without sulfates as they will strip the colour out slowly.
 Most shampoos “for coloured hair” should work, but keep in mind that it WILL still fade regardless of the shampoo you use.